jbdamask/jbdamask.github.io/_posts/2024-04-20-AI-for-business-ideas.md

 The writing style of the post is cheesy, IMO, but I'm too lazy to write it myself.
 It gets the point across.

-# Working through a Business Idea with ChatGPT
+## Working through a Business Idea with ChatGPT
-From Curiosity to Concept: A Business Idea Emerges
 It all started with a simple question about how fish use their lateral lines to sense their environment.
 This led to a fascinating exploration of whether humans could mimic this sensory system through technology.
 This curiosity gave birth to an innovative business idea: integrating an artificial lateral line system into wetsuits for divers and snorkelers.

 ## Developing the Idea with ChatGPT